Customer experience (CX) teams: What you need to know

 These skills include:

-All members of the CX team should have analytical, observational, and critical thinking abilities to gain insight from customer feedback and other communication sources.
+All members of the CX team should have analytical, observational, and abilities to gain insight from customer feedback and other communication sources.

 Your CX team should have excellent communication, collaboration, and analytical skills.
 They should be able to solve teamwork, data gathering, analytics, and decision-making issues.